 The Dollar Index is affected by the supply and demand for the US Dollar and currencies that are part of the basket.
 Some factors that could move the index are:

 Adjustments are done rarely.

-The last major adjustment was done when the Euro was introduced.
+The last major adjustment was made when the Euro was introduced.
 This is one of the reasons why the index has been criticised in the past.
 The list of major US trading partners has changed significantly over the past four decades, and it is indeed strange to see the Swiss Franc and Swedish Krona represented and not the South Korean Won, Brazilian Real, or Chinese Yuan - countries with which the United States already established significant trade relations.

 European currencies are dominating the index, while Asian currencies are underrepresented.
 This is the reason why different Dollar indices consisting of a basket of other currencies might rise to prominence in the future.

 The USINDEX.fs is based on the US Dollar Index futures contract, which is being traded on the Intercontinental Exchange.
 The size of one US Dollar Index future is 1000 times the index value.
 Therefore, if we take the current price of 98.50, one contract would be worth $98,500.

 If you are using technical analysis in your trading, you can analyse the US Dollar Index in pretty much the same way you would do any for any type of currency pair or stock index.

 Applying fundamental analysis might prove slightly more difficult, as you would have to take into consideration data and information from various countries.
 Interest rates play a big role, especially when there is increased speculation that the Federal Reserve might change the course of its monetary policy.